-Bites from dogs make up 80 to 85 percent of all reported animal bites in the United States and Canada, resulting in over 4.7 million people bitten annually.
 While a number of dog bites are caused by a person’s own carelessness or even mistreatment of a dog, aggressive dogs are out there and can do serious damage, even with no provocation.
 For this reason, Florida statutes hold dog owners strictly liable for injuries or damages caused by their dog, regardless of any history of viciousness or previous biting incidents.

 Dog bite injuries are no laughing joke, and the CDC says that while any dog, regardless of breed, has the potential to bite, “they are largely preventable”.
 Victims of dog attacks and dog bites may be entitled to receive help and compensation for injuries caused by someone else’s dog.